Reikimann/TuxDocs/Chapter_1/getting_comfortable.md

 ### Arch (pacman and yay)

-On the arch system we mainly use the package manager `pacman` for official packages and `yay` for [AURs](https://wiki.archlinux.org/title/Arch_User_Repository), what is an AUR you say?
+On the Arch system we mainly use the package manager "pacman" for official packages and "yay" for [AURs](https://wiki.archlinux.org/title/Arch_User_Repository), what is an AUR you say?
 Its what we call the Arch User Repository, which is a community-driven repository for Arch users.

-Now, a few important commands to remember for managing packages on your system:
+Now, a few important terminal commands to remember for managing packages on your system:

 ```bash
 $ pacman -Ss <package name> # Searches for a packages in the database, searches both in packages' names and descriptions